soaravant/printerApp/DEPLOYMENT.md

 ---

-**Note**: This application is ready for Vercel deployment.
-The dummy database will work for demonstration purposes, but for production use, configure Firebase integration following the instructions above.
+**Note**: This application uses Firebase Firestore and Authentication.
+Dummy data scripts are provided for local seeding/testing only.